 Right-Oh.
-A bit about me, my hobbies and stuff I like.
+I'm Al Boyanich.
+Hello there :) This is a bit about me, my hobbies and some of the silly stuff I like.
 I was born in 1975.
-Parents moved to Perth from Sydney.
+Parents moved to Perth from Sydney when I was a young kid.
 In 2007 I moved back to Sydney and quite like it and the folks I meet here.

 I work mostly in the computing and software engineering industry and enjoy fiddling around with old computers (both homebrew and commercial), hardware restoration and software development, both for work and pleasure.
 I am also a Ham/Amateur Radio hobbist and passionate experimenter.
 Additionally, I have grandeous delusions of adequacy relating to designing and building my own embedded computers based on Z80 and 6502 based systems or simply solder-by-numbers someone else's such as N8VEM or Briel's solder debug and go kits (see below).